rumca-js/youtube-link-embedder/README.md

 # HowTo

- - Navigate to any page.
-Let's say https://www.youtube.com
+ - Navigate to any youtube video
- - click extension, popup should be opened
- - provide your desired video, let's say https://www.youtube.com/watch?v=CeA92xqw-QI
+ - click extension.
+Should replace youtube page with embedded frame